zkoranges/zkPoEX/README.md

 ## Contributing

 Contributions to the project are welcome and encouraged.
 To contribute, fork the project on GitHub, make your changes, and submit a pull request.

+## Disclaimer

+zkPoEX is provided "as is" without any warranties.

+The purpose of zkPoEX is to promote responsible disclosure and encourage organizations to address security vulnerabilities in a timely and effective manner, thereby enhancing overall security.

+The developers and maintainers of the Tool disclaim all liability for any damages, losses, or harm resulting from the use or misuse of the Tool.

+For more information, read the [Disclaimer](https://github.com/zkoranges/zkPoEX/blob/main/DISCLAIMER.md)